SkeldJS/SkeldJS/README.md

 * https://sus.wiki Easily the most useful resource to me, a wiki covering the entire among us protocol and basic flows.
 * https://wireshark.org Tool for capturing individual game packets.
   * https://github.com/cybershard/wireshark-amongus Plugin for wireshark for quickly filtering and deserialising among us packets, extremely useful for quickly debugging issues.
-* https://github.com/alexis-evelyn/Among-Us-Protocol/wiki The og wiki that got me interested.
+* https://github.com/alexis-evelyn/Among-Us-Protocol/wiki The first wiki I found that got me interested.

 This repository is held under the GPL-V3 license, meaning I am not responsible for any consequences that may come from using the packages in SkeldJS.